-Once apprehended, the respondent described having waited about 2 hours sat inside the truck, where he remembered feeling very cold.
-According to the respondent, the authorities would have justified the wait as a punishment toward the group.
-Thereafter the group was ordered to get out from the vehicle, at which moment a police female officer would have insulted them.
+Once apprehended, the respondent described having waited about 2 hours sat inside the truck, where he recalled feeling very cold.
+According to the respondent, the authorities justified the wait as a punishment toward the group.
+Thereafter the respondent states that the group was ordered to get out from the vehicle, at which moment a police female officer insulted them.

 “One policewoman told us really bad words, (…) she was so bad with us.”

-Then two of the officers led the group in a closed space described as a room near to the place of the apprehension.
-They were forced to take off all the clothes but the underwear.
-Next, the respondent mentioned having asked for food and water, since they had not eaten anything during the previous hours.
+Then two of the officers reportedly led the group in a closed space described as a room near to the place of the apprehension.
+They were forced to take off all their clothes except their underwear.
+Next, the respondent reports having asked for food and water, since they had not eaten anything during the previous hours.

 “We hadn’t eaten anything for two nights, we were really hungry.”

 Nevertheless, the Slovenian authorities did not give any water nor food to the group.

 “They (the Slovenian officers) didn’t give us any water, they just got angrier with us.
 We drank the water from the toilet.”